ErezBinyamin/dotfiles/readme.md

 ```bash
 PS1
 ```
-Default feature options are set in this [config file](prompt/config.sh)
+Command line components can be toggled **ON**/**OFF** to simplify work enviroment.
+Working Directory component resizes from full path to just current directory to allow for at least **20 chars** of free space.
+Default component options are set in this [config file](prompt/config.sh)
 ![Prompt Editor](img/ascii/ps1.gif)

 ## Git command line